 Much of the information in the earlier sections of the Handbook will be relevant for you, so we would advise you to familiarise yourself with it, in particular section 1 which introduces you to the Department its key contacts and section 3 which covers details about the modules and timetable.

-On arrival, visiting students should report to the Department of Economics at the start of Term 1 or Term 2 to meet with the Programme Manager or the Director of Erasmus and Study Abroad programmes.
+On arrival, visiting students should report to the Department of Economics at the start of Term 1 or Term 2 to meet with the Programme Manager or the Director of Student Opportunities.

 Our system differs from most continental universities in that the year is split into three terms, each of ten weeks.
 These run October — December, January — March, and April — June.
 Most of the teaching takes place in the first two terms, with examinations taking place in May/June.